The Cornwall We Want

 All too soon back to busy roads..

-by Hasellnutter, almost 4 years ago
+by Hasellnutter, over 4 years ago

 Lockdown was tough in many many ways but we tried to see the bright side and one of the joys was walking and cycling through the village lanes without all the traffic.
 We live in a village very close to the A38.
 We are very close to neighbouring Saltash and it suddenly became possible to easily and safely walk to the town without fear of being mowed down by racing traffic.
 As soon as lockdown was lifted a little the traffic is back however.
 A38 is racing again and we feel cut off once more.
 With no cycle lanes or...
 Continue reading